Nilesh410/Master_JS/readme.md

 Output Executes a block of statements.
  Side Effects	Can handle side effects.
  2. Can you explain why expressions can appear within statements but statements cannot appear within expressions in JavaScript? (refer 10_diff_exp_stat.js)

+## 11. Variable Address

+ ##### Interview Question
+ 1. How to find out the variable memory location in JS ?
+ 2. What happen in JS code execution ?
+ 3. Which are the data types their memory address is fixed?